BramWijnants/Playground/rtcp/Cryptography/README.md

 **Solution**

-Secret has all capital characters, doesn't use all the numbers and has a equal sign at the end for padding.
+Secret has all capital characters, doesn't use all the numbers (only 2-7) and has a equal sign at the end for padding.
 This suggest a base32 encoded message.
-Since this challenge will require multiple decodings it might be more convenient to use [CyberChef](http://icyberchef.com/) rather than python.
+Since this challenge will require multiple decodings it might be more convenient to use [CyberChef](https://gchq.github.io/CyberChef/) rather than python.

+From Base32 returns:

+`
+wvcpRLNKBz2zqpFs9UcrvLAgXjgwyquv4GbW2FXC9Y7ZW4dzkcZk9t7t3vSnjdUDUwBCVDZdj6XZ5xoTr6UXxbag1PrytSVoU5ZzCinrYsMJ7Aac8A8S7cJTmnbSs9PZHgEmRCkMir2WWYygs7SwESfbTV
+`

+This output looks like a higher base than 32, after some different attempts Base58 returns:

+`
+BGJz4dCH0UuQZ2Q9vLExJUKcrvdIoYRwrspUSms5eRJoVc3WAztlKjjkEXDJuI1uqXQT3OdCcm8LjC12gR3Fd1EfZ2isyNxfe55MiOvz2DYGDb9dh
+`

+This output from Base62:

+`
+RWNiZjFIWldwWEY+W0RfMFByVVEyKUssa0ghYllMMWdfdEVAVmRsPDFMRHRUQ2dWOXQwUVQkV0Y+R2FvRisi
+`

+This output from Base64:
+`
+Ecbf1HZWpXF>[D_0PrUQ2)K,kH!bYL1g_tE@Vdl<1LDtTCgV9t0QT$WF>GaoF+"
+`

+This output from base85:
+`
+rtcp{th4t5_50m3_54lty_t34_1_bl4m3_4ll_th0s3_t34rs}
+`

+Flag: rtcp{th4t5_50m3_54lty_t34_1_bl4m3_4ll_th0s3_t34rs}